wmo-raf/cap-composer-web/README.md

 ### 2. Setup environmental variables

-Prepare a '.env' file with necessary variables from '.env.sample'.
+Copy the `.env.sample` file to a `.env` file

 ```sh
 cp .env.sample .env
 ```

+Edit and replace variables appropriately using your text editor.
+Here is an example using `nano` text editor.

 ```sh
 nano .env
 ```

-Edit and replace variables appropriately.
-See [environmental variables' section](#environmental-variables) below
+See [environmental variables' section](#environmental-variables) below for more details on the required variables

 ### 3. Build and Run the Docker Containers